jaketae/jaketae.github.io/_posts/2019-12-31-logistic-regression.md

     return total / data_num
 ```

 The `cross_entropy` function returns the average cross entropy over all input data.
-We use average cross entropy instead of total cross entropy, because it doesn't make sense to penalize the model for high cross entroy when the input data set was large to begin with.
+We use average cross entropy instead of total cross entropy, because it doesn't make sense to penalize the model for high cross entropy when the input data set was large to begin with.

 ## Gradient Descent